PAC-Bayes meta-learning with implicit task-specific posteriors: Methodology

-It is also worth noting that our proposed method is easier to train than prior Bayesian few-shot meta-learning methods~\cite{finn2018probabilistic,ravi2018amortized} because we no longer need to tune the weighting factor of the KL divergence term of \(\mathcal{L}_{i}^{(t)}\) in~\eqref{eq:kl_objective}.
-Although weighting the KL divergence term can be justified by replacing the objective function in~\eqref{eq:kl_objective} by a constrained optimisation as shown in Beta-VAE~\cite{higgins2016beta}, the weighting factor is the corresponding Lagrange multiplier of the constrained optimisation.
-Thus, simply setting that weighting factor as a tunable hyper-parameter may result in a sub-optimal solution for \(q(\mathbf{w}; \lambda_{i})\).
-In contrast, our proposed approach follows the standard variational approximation as shown in~\eqref{eq:kl_objective} without weighting the KL divergence term.
-The trade-off of our approach lies in the need to set the significance level \(\delta\), but tuning \(\delta\) is arguably more intuitive than tuning the correct weighting factor for the KL divergence term.
+It is also worth noting that our proposed method is easier to train than prior probabilistic meta-learning methods~\cite{finn2018probabilistic, ravi2018amortized} because we no longer need to tune the weighting factor of \(\mathrm{KL} \left[ q(\mathbf{w}_{i}; \lambda_{i}) || p(\mathbf{w}_{i}) \right]\) in both levels of the bi-level optimisation objective.
+Although weighting such KL divergence terms can be justified by casting the optimisation in each level of the meta-learning objective to a constrained optimisation as shown in \(\beta\)-VAE~\cite{higgins2016beta}, the weighting factor in such case is the corresponding Lagrange multiplier of the constrained optimisation.
+Thus, simply setting that weighting factor as a \say{tunable} hyper-parameter may result in a sub-optimal solution.
+In contrast, our proposed approach does not need to re-weight the KL divergences.
+The trade-off of our approach lies in the need to set the confidence parameter \(\varepsilon\), but tuning \(\varepsilon\) is arguably more intuitive than tuning the correct weighting factor for the KL divergence terms done in previous works.